matthew-setiawan/Analogue-Music-Synthesizer/report/advanced_features.md

   | West     | 5    | 3      |
   | East     | 6    | 3      |

 Using this method, we could automatically detect if the master was at the left or right of the board.
-This information was then used to adjust the octave accordingly (make octave lower when it's a left slave and higher otherwise).
+This information was then used to adjust the octave accordingly (make octave one magnitude lower than master if on the left and one magnitude higher if on the right).
+Given that we are transmitting octave values from the master, we can apply this translation of the given octave value.

 ## 4.2 Advanced Waveforms